Welcome to the Slow Word Movement.

 I love to set the table for people to spend time with Jesus.

-As a spiritual director who spends much of my ministry creating space for people to be in the Presence of God, I know the value of setting the table for just one.
+As a spiritual director who spends much of my ministry creating space for people to be in the Presence of God, I know the value of setting the table for just two.
 And when one of my people needs a nourishing meal?
 I’m there.
 My beautiful sister Stephanie is a busy mama who runs a non-profit bringing awareness to human trafficking.
 When we celebrated her birthday last month over brioche at a small cafe, she leaned over and said she was feeling hungry for more of the Word.
 I watched her try to enjoy breakfast with a toddler whose curiosity meant she could barely carry on a conversation.
 She asked me for these small videos setting the table for her to be with Jesus.
 A few simple unpolished videos and a few days later she asked if she could start sending them to friends.
+The SLOW Word Movement was born.

 Why a SLOW word?